Adrian Năstase

-Adrian Năstase ([adriˈan nəsˈtase]; born 22 June 1950) is a Romanian jurist, academic/professor, blogger, and former politician who served as the Prime Minister of Romania from December 2000 to December 2004.
+Adrian Năstase ([adriˈan nəsˈtase]; born 22 June 1950) is a Romanian jurist, academic/professor, blogger, and former politician who served as the prime minister of Romania from December 2000 to December 2004.

 He competed in the 2004 presidential election as the Social Democratic Party (PSD) candidate, but was defeated by the centre-right Justice and Truth Alliance (DA) candidate Traian Băsescu who pertained at that time to the Democratic Party (PD).

-He was the President of the Chamber of Deputies from 21 December 2004 until 15 March 2006, when he resigned due to corruption charges.
+He was the president of the Chamber of Deputies from 21 December 2004 until 15 March 2006, when he resigned due to corruption charges.
 Sentenced to two years in prison in July 2012, he attempted suicide before beginning his term in the penitentiary.
 Released in March 2013, he was sentenced to four years in another case in January 2014, but released that August.

+A controversial figure due to the corruption scandals in which he was involved, Năstase is still regarded by both admirers and rivals (including his archrival Traian Băsescu), as the best and most efficient Romanian post-communist Prime Minister, being praised for his efforts of Euro-Atlantic integration of Romania and for the stabilization and modernization of the Romanian economy.

 Biography

 Family background

 Năstase was born in Bucharest to a family that originated from Hanul de Pământ village, Tărtășești commune, Dâmbovița County.
 His father, Marian Năstase, was an officer of the Royal Romanian Army.
 His mother is named Elena and he has a sister, Dana Barb (née Năstase).